DanielBMarkham/Info-Ops/manuscript/chapter18.md

 So when we approach a new problem, we approach it as a structural matter, which works in 99% of all situations.
 Need a chair?
 Make these structural pieces and put them together like so.
 Voila, a chair.
 This is the way nature works.

 When we became industrialized, we started creating things using factories.
 Factories have assembly lines and stations.
 Station A makes these structural changes.
-Station B makes these changes.
+Station B makes these structural changes.
 We combine the various sub-assemblies into the finished product.
 In short, to build a pre-defined physical object, we break it down into small pieces, build each piece, then put the pieces together.
 Just like everything else we experience life.

 Beginning formally with a guy named Frederick Winslow Taylor, but informally a long time before that, people decided that to build stuff, you had to create categories and manage those little categories.
-Managers did management-kinda jobs.
+Managers did management jobs.
 Head riveters riveted heads.
 A modern factory is a wondrous example of taking something complex, breaking it up into small pieces, then optimizing the production of each piece.

 The problem is that this way of doing things only works for physical, well-defined things, not creative things.
 It works for making the widgets.
 It doesn't work for coming up with what a widget should be.
 When we built the deck, the analysis work we did was the creative part, coming into alignment with the customer, trying out various physical models in miniature form, and so forth.
 The actual building of the deck was mechanical and rote.
 Because we added analysis to the deck work, our customer was much happier than if he had simply pointed to something in a catalog.